According to the CBSE Syllabus 2023-24, this chapter has been renumbered as Chapter 6.

 Looking for NCERT Solutions for Class 12 Biology Chapter 7 – Evolution?
 Look no further.
 We at BYJU’S bring to you solutions for all the NCERT textbook questions.
 Not only this, but we also provide solutions to all the chapters for all classes.
-What makes the NCERT Solutions reliable is the fact that solutions are framed by subject matter experts having extensive knowledge in the respective fields, possessing a knack of answering technique expected in the board examinations.
+What makes NCERT Solutions reliable is the fact that solutions are framed by subject-matter experts having extensive knowledge in the respective fields, teaching the right answering techniques expected to be used in the board examinations.

 The solutions provided in the NCERT Solutions for Class 12 are helpful in enhancing the conceptual knowledge of students.
-It enhances the learning and understanding capabilities of students thereby enabling them to not only outperform in the board examinations but also perform exceedingly well at the competitive examinations which they usually look forward to.
-Regularly referring to and practising from NCERT Solutions can be extremely beneficial for students.
+It enhances the learning and understanding capabilities of students, thereby enabling them to perform exceedingly well in competitive examinations.
+Regularly referring to and practising NCERT Class 12 Solutions can be extremely beneficial for students.

 Access Answers to NCERT Class 12 Biology Chapter 7 – Evolution

 1. Explain antibiotic resistance observed in bacteria in light of Darwinian selection theory.

 As per Darwin’s observation, the environment selects entities with favourable variations, and these entities are capable of surviving.
-When a population of bacteria is attacked by a specific antibiotic, sensitive bacteria tend to perish, while other bacteria possessing favorable mutations turn resistant even in the presence of antibiotics and these survive, thriving, and rapidly multiplying as the other competing bacteria have died out.
+When a population of bacteria is attacked by a specific antibiotic, sensitive bacteria tend to perish, while other bacteria possessing favourable mutations turn resistant even in the presence of antibiotics, and these survive, thriving, and rapidly multiplying as the other competing bacteria have died out.
 Thus, the number of bacteria is on the rise.
 In addition to this, they mass transfer these genes, which give them resistance to bacteria, to other bacteria.
 Consequently, bacteria resistant to antibiotics widely spread across, making the entire population become antibiotic-resistant.